metabase/metabase/docs/administration-guide/databases/bigquery.md

 ## Metabase: adding a BigQuery dataset

-Once you have your created and downloaded your service account JSON file for your BigQuery dataset, head over to your Metabase instance, click on the **settings** cog, and select **Admin** to bring up Admin mode.
+Once you have created and downloaded your service account JSON file for your BigQuery dataset, head over to your Metabase instance, click on the **settings** cog, and select **Admin** to bring up Admin mode.
 In the **Databases** section, click on the **Add database** button in the upper right.

 On the **ADD DATABASE** page, select **BigQuery** from the **Database type** dropdown.
 Metabase will present you with the relevant configuration settings to fill out: